-Pat was bitten by the flying bug early, and began taking lessons at age 16, earning his Private Pilot license shortly after his 17th birthday.
-Today, 7000+ hours later, he holds a Commercial Pilot certificate for Gliders, Single-Engine Land, and Multi-Engine Land aircraft and is a Gold Seal Flight Instructor for single and multi-engine aircraft as well as gliders.
-In addition, he is the former Chief Tow Pilot for the Greater Houston Soaring Association with nearly 2500 tows under his belt.
-Pat contributed a sidebar on radio communications to Rod Machado’s Sport Pilot Handbook, and participated in re-writing/updating the National Association Of Flight Instructors’ CFI Guide To Light Sport and Light Sport Aircraft.
-He is the co-developer of AOPA’s Rusty Pilot seminar, travels the country speaking to pilot groups as a Safety Seminar Presenter for the Air Safety Institute, and conducts Flight Instructor Refresher Clinics nationwide.
-In 2013, Pat was named by the FAA as both the Houston District and Southwest Regional Flight Instructor Of The Year.
+Pat is AOPA’s Texas You Can Fly Ambassador.
+He was bitten by the flying bug early, and began taking lessons at age 16, earning his Private Pilot license shortly after his 17th birthday.
+Today, nearly 9000 hours later, he holds a Commercial Pilot certificate for Gliders, Single-Engine Land/Sea and Multi-Engine Land aircraft and is a Gold Seal Flight Instructor for gliders, single and multi-engine aircraft and seaplane, with over 5500 hours of instruction given.
+Pat is the co-developer of AOPA’s Rusty Pilot seminar, travels the country speaking to pilot groups as a Safety Seminar Presenter for the Air Safety Institute, and has conducted Flight Instructor Refresher Clinics nationwide.

 Tom started flying at Seattle’s Boeing Field in 1978 and holds ATP, CFII/MEI, and float ratings.
 His early exploits included instructing in Florida and Alaska.
 After college, he helped produce Alaska’s first Aviation System Plan and several airport master plans.
 Tom later joined the USAF and served as an Instructor and Evaluator pilot in the F-15C and B-1B.
 His adventures included tours in Alaska, Europe, Japan, and Southwest Asia.
 His “day jobs” included Commander of a B-1B squadron, Director of a NATO Air Operations Center, and Deputy Director of the DoD‘s Joint Unmanned Aircraft Systems Center of Excellence.
 His credentials include degrees from Embry-Riddle Aeronautical University and Florida Institute of Technology.
 Tom lives in Gig Harbor, WA, and WILL fly for food!